CaffeineOrDeath/soil-tester/README.md

 From the collection vial, it can be handled and placed into another machine, if not self contatined, where a small needle will pierce the top and inject extractant.
 The needle will retract and the machine will begin to spin, centrifuge.
-This will drop all of the solids out of suspension and all the needle to retrieve the fluid sample.
+This will drop all of the solids out of suspension and allow the needle to retrieve the flui d sample.

 This fluid will then be extracted and flown through sterile tubing across several sensors.
 These sensors can include, but are not limited to,